senseofsteph/SocialSesh/README.md

 #### MVP

 - User can search for a virtual event under a particular category
-- User can "attend" an event by clicking on registration button / form
+- User can "attend" an event by clicking on registration button
-- User will receive text message of event confirmation
+- User will receive an event confirmation text message

 #### 2.0

-- User can create their own virtual event
+- User can create their own virtual event under a particular category
 - Attendee text message confirmation sent to user who created the event
+- More event categories

 #### 3.0

-- User can attend event in person based on zipcode
+- User can attend events in person based on zipcode
 - Maps to pinpoint in-person event location
 - Slicker UI with use of front-end technologies